 Shopping in Hualien

 After dinner, we strolled along Zhongshan Road which is a shopping belt in Hualien.
-I bought my cosmetics from Cosmed (drug store).
+I bought my cosmetics from Cosmed, a popular drug store in Taiwan (see google map location).

 Refillable option available